onigoetz/lerna/README.md

 Lerna also has support for [scoped packages](https://docs.npmjs.com/misc/scope).

-Running `lerna` without arguments will show all commands/options.
+Running `lerna-hg` without arguments will show all commands/options.

 ### lerna.json